Planning-oriented Autonomous Driving: Methodology

-where $\lambda$ is a hyperparameter, the kinematic function set $\Phi$ has five terms including jerk, curvature, curvature rate, acceleration and lateral acceleration.
-We optimize the target trajectory to ensure vehicles drive to the goal and obey kinematic constraints.
-This process is performed during training to get reasonable targets only and does not affect inference.
+where $\lambda_{\text{xy}}$ and $\lambda_{\text{goal}}$ are hyperparameters, the kinematic function set $\Phi$ has five terms including jerk, curvature, curvature rate, acceleration and lateral acceleration.
+The cost function regularizes the target trajectory to obey kinematic constraints.
+This target trajectory optimization is only conducted in training and does not affect inference.